Skip to main content

 As such, data analytics is important to the insurance industry because the insight it offers can be used to scale value to everyone under the insurance umbrella: the insurer, the agency and the customer.

-Where should insurance agents start with data analytics?
+What can insurance agents do with data analytics?

 Employing data analytics opens the door for agencies to begin benefitting from greater transparency and insights.
 If using data analytics seems too complex or out of reach, consider the following low-barrier ways agents can get started by leveraging their Agency Management System (AMS) and Customer Relationship Management (CRM) capabilities:

-• To enrich prospect and client records for quoting, cross-selling and upselling, explore the agency’s system of record’s pairing capabilities to third-party data sources.
+• Pair records with third-party sources: To enrich prospect and client records for quoting, cross-selling and upselling, explore the agency’s system of record’s pairing capabilities to third-party data sources.
 For example, pulling in geographic information, such as weather and geo-specific risk factors, can be paired with prospect and customer records to deliver customized personal and commercial lines property coverage solutions based on those risks.
 This can also help identify coverage gaps and spotlight new opportunities within an agency’s book of business.

-• To build marketing campaigns that target new prospects and convert leads in the pipeline to sales, set up reporting from the system of record to mine lead generation data and reveal a customer’s journey from first contact to sale.
+• Set up marketing reporting: To build marketing campaigns that target new prospects and convert leads in the pipeline to sales, set up reporting from the system of record to mine lead generation data and reveal a customer’s journey from first contact to sale.
 Use that data to inform future marketing efforts.

-• To gauge customer satisfaction, automatically track online reviews and aggregate that data over time to illuminate and fix what’s not working and continue to support what is.
+• Aggregate the data of online reviews: To gauge customer satisfaction, automatically track online reviews and aggregate that data over time to illuminate and fix what’s not working and continue to support what is.

-• To gain producer insight, set up automated reporting to track sales activities and conversions to illuminate producer productivity.
+• Automate sales reporting: To gain producer insight, set up automated reporting to track sales activities and conversions to illuminate producer productivity.
 Use that insight to automate rules for assigning leads based on the data, such as the geographic location of the lead, required expertise and potential deal value.

-• To support customer service activities, set up automated triggers based on the data in the system of record to identify and alert staff to reach out to clients to check up on claims, identify cross-sell and upsell opportunities, or strengthen at-risk relationships.
+• Set up automated triggers: To support customer service activities, set up automated triggers based on the data in the system of record to identify and alert staff to reach out to clients to check up on claims, identify cross-sell and upsell opportunities, or strengthen at-risk relationships.

 Advancements in data availability and technology are chief drivers of the scale and speed at which businesses can use data analytics to their advantage today.
 Specific to insurance, the following trends are likely to shape the industry in the short term:

-Fraud prediction—Using business rules and red flags to detect insurance fraud isn’t working, costing businesses and consumers an estimated $40 billion a year.1 Initiatives that drive the use of predictive modeling, link analysis (the evaluation of how data is connected) and artificial intelligence (AI) to prevent fraud before it happens is top of mind for insurance companies.
+Fraud predictionUsing business rules and red flags to detect insurance fraud isn’t working, costing businesses and consumers an estimated $308.6 billion a year.1 Initiatives that drive the use of predictive modeling, link analysis (the evaluation of how data is connected) and artificial intelligence (AI) to prevent fraud before it happens is top of mind for insurance companies.

 Personalized user experiences—With access to exponentially increasing sources of third-party data from IoT devices and the wider adoption of machine learning, chatbots and AI, insurers will continue to advance ways to turn the customer experience from a one-size-fits-all approach to a seamless automated journey where products are personalized, pricing takes into consideration behavioral data and claims can be settled quickly.